 Dolores also stressed the importance of understanding the data that you’re collecting: “Bring clarity, bring intelligence.
 Not just more data”.
 It’s all well and good having the data there in front of you, but if you can’t make sense of it then it’s completely pointless.
 Clarity is very important, because it allows you to have the understanding of the data to take corrective action when the need arises.
 Also , don’t try to simply digitise what you’ve always done.
 Learn what is working and evolve your process, to embrace the new connectivity.
 Sometimes companies come to us, want to digitise manufacturing without making any adjustments.
 That is a bit like buying a Ferrari, but asking for it to still look and feel like your old Skoda, with speed.
 Some changes are inevitable.

-How do people embrace Industry 4.0 while keeping the costs to a minimum?
+How do people embrace these changes while keeping the costs to a minimum?